-This annual report consists of a series of financial statements prepared in accordance with the Governmental Accounting Standards Board (GASB) Statements No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities, No. 37, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments: Omnibus, and No. 38, Certain Financial Statement Note Disclosures.
+This annual report consists of a series of financial statements prepared in accordance with the Governmental Accounting Standards Board (GASB) Statements No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities, No. 37, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Local Governments.
+No. 37, Basic Financial Statement's Discussion and Analysis - for State and Local Governments.
+No. 38, Certain Financial Statement Note Disclosures.
 For reporting purposes, the University is considered a special-purpose government engaged only in business-type activities, which best represent the activities of the Financing Authority.